Healthe-Matters Logo

 • Fatigue

-• Cognitive decline/Dementia
+• Cognitive decline, including dementia

-• Stress/high blood pressure
+• Stress and high blood pressure

 Recognizing Speech and Hearing Disorders in Children